 - 15.1 Contracts can be extended where this was an option contained within the original tender notice.
-Any extension on these grounds must be notified to finance so they can update the contract register - 15.2 Any other request for an extension will be considered as a request for a waiver of procurement rules and as such will only be granted in exceptional circumstances.
+Any extension on these grounds must be notified to finance so they can update the contract register - 15.2 Any other request for an extension will be considered as a request for a waiver of procurement rules or modification permitted by the Public Contracts

+Regulations 2015 and as such will only be granted in exceptional circumstances.